-The Association of Vermont Conservation Commissions is a non-profit organization whose mission is to support Vermont’s conservation commissions and to encourage the establishment of more conservation commissions in the state.
-AVCC is a membership organization, with conservation commissions as well as individuals as members.
-Founded in 1990, AVCC is overseen by a volunteer board of directors.
+The Association of Vermont Conservation Commissions (AVCC) is a 501(c)(3) nonprofit whose mission is to support Vermont’s existing conservation commissions and to encourage the establishment of new ones.
+Founded in 1990, the AVCC is governed by a fully volunteer Board of Directors and has no full-time staff.
+Limited outreach and administrative support is provided by our partners at Vermont Natural Resources Council (VNRC).

 Bill Dell’Isola (he/him), Chair, is currently the Conservation Analyst for the Vermont Housing and Conservation Board.
 Recently, he was the Conservation Biologist for the Teton Regional Land Trust in Driggs, Idaho, where he engaged in conservation planning, conservation easement stewardship, grant writing, and Sandhill Crane and Trumpeter Swan restoration projects.
 Before TRLT, he worked for the Idaho Department of Fish and Game, Trumpeter Swan Society, and Brookhaven National Laboratory.
 Bill has a degree in Wildlife Science from SUNY-ESF and lives in Northfield with his wife, Annie.